oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

                mvn clean package
           </copy>
           ```
-     <strong style="color: #C74634">Note</strong>: Above we are using the maven CLI to run project lifecycles.
+     > **Note:** Above we are using the maven CLI to run project lifecycles.
 OCI Code Editor comes with tools pre-installed, which includes `mvn` amongst many others.
 If you are testing locally, make sure you have maven installed.

      The command above should produce something similar to the following at the bottom of the output:
      ```